 There are many gender-neutral clothing options available for all forms of business attire, from casual to formal.
-While you should observe your workplace clothing policies, you can certainly find clothing in which you feel comfortable to be at your best during the workday.
-In this article, we will discuss what gender-neutral attire is and several examples you might consider for the main types of business attire depending on your workplace.
+While it’s important to observe your company’s dress code, you don’t have to sacrifice individuality to find clothing that makes you feel comfortable and professional.
+In this article, we discuss what gender-neutral attire is and offer tips and examples for any type of business setting.

 What is gender-neutral clothing?